Puerto Rico v. Franklin California Tax-Free Trust: Background

 In response to an ongoing fiscal crisis, Puerto Rico enacted the Puerto Rico Public Corporation Debt Enforcement and Recovery Act.
 Portions of the Recovery Act mirror Chapters 9 and 11 of the Federal Bankruptcy Code and enable Puerto Rico's public utility corporations to restructure their climbing debt.
 A group of investment funds and utility bondholders, including Franklin California Tax-Free Trust, sought to enjoin the act.
 They contended, among other things, that a Bankruptcy Code provision at 11 U. S. C. §903(1) explicitly preempts the Recovery Act.
 The federal district court enjoined the act's enforcement, and the First Circuit Court of Appeals affirmed.
-Those courts pointed to the fact that the Bankruptcy Code's definition of "State" at §101(52) generally includes include Puerto Rico.
+Those courts pointed to the fact that the Bankruptcy Code's definition of "State" at §101(52) generally includes Puerto Rico.
 The exception that says Puerto Rico is not a state for purposes of defining who may be a debtor under Chapter 9, according to the courts, did not remove Puerto Rico from the scope of the preemption provision.